ssekar1/Planes-for-Hire/README.md

 Minimum specs: Allow users to create new accounts; Allow users to check-out items; Allow users to check-in items; Allow users to register for a hold list ; Assess penalties for late or non-returned items; Search feature;  Provide administrative users and normal users; Allow for user profiles; Ensure security .

-All of the documents (SRS, CIR,SDD,  etc) are located in the documents directory.
-The documents that are due for each spirals are put into the folder accordingly.
-IE: Spiral 1 docuements are in Spiral1 folder etc.
+All of the documents (SRS, CIR, SDD, TR, UID) are located in the documents directory.
+After each Spiral,  SRS, CIR, SDD, TR, UID documents that were updated.

 The Codes are located under the folder named wwwcodes directory.